vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 **Important:** In general: Any *optimization* of the normal payment flow may break the Vipps payment flow - if not today, then later.
-The default behaviour and our recommendations are based on years of experience and data, and we continuously monitor and improve it.
+The default behavior and our recommendations are based on years of experience and data, and we continuously monitor and improve it.

 See: